AGREEMENT RENEWING AN ALLIANCE

 Training and Education

-- To develop effective training and education programs in conjunction with OSHA personnel, construction industry workers, and management to promote understanding of workers' rights.
-These include the use of the OSHA complaint process and responsibilities of employers to communicate such information to workers.
+- To develop effective training and education programs for the local construction industry to promote understanding of workers’ rights, and the responsibilities of employers and to communicate such information to workers and employers.

 Outreach and Communication

-- To develop and disseminate literature on occupational hazards in the construction industry including, but not limited to crane regulations, fall hazards and silica exposures.
+- To develop and disseminate literature on occupational hazards in the construction industry, including, but not limited to falls, electrical, caught in or between, confined space and silica exposures.

 OSHA’s Alliances provide parties an opportunity to participate in a voluntary cooperative relationship with OSHA for purposes such as raising awareness of OSHA’s rulemaking and enforcement initiatives, training and education, and outreach and communication.
 These Alliances have proved to be valuable tools for both OSHA and its Alliance participants.
 By entering into an Alliance with a party, OSHA is not endorsing or promoting, nor does it intend to endorse or promote, any of that party’s products or services.

-An implementation team made up of representatives of each organization will meet to develop a plan of action, determine working procedures and identify the roles and responsibilities of the participants.
-In addition, they will meet at least three times per year to track and share information on activities and results in achieving the goals of the Alliance.
+An implementation team made up of representatives of each organization will meet to develop a work plan, determine working procedures, and identify the roles and responsibilities of the participants.
+In addition, they will meet at least two times per year to track and share information on activities and results in achieving the goals of the Alliance.
 OSHA team members will include representatives of the Cleveland OSHA Office.
 OSHA will encourage State Plan States’ and OSHA On-site Consultation Projects’ participation on the team.

-This agreement will remain in effect for two years.
+This agreement will remain in effect for five years.
 Any signatory may terminate it for any reason at any time, provided they give 30 days written notice.
-This agreement may be modified at any time with the concurrence of all signatories.
+This agreement may be modified at any time with the written concurrence of all signatories.